-Also of note in the South Fork are ice flows, which are being studied by BLM hydrologist Dennis Murphy, and taken into consideration in the FERC license renewal process of the Ames Power Plant.
+Also of note in the South Fork are ice flows, which were taken into consideration in the FERC license renewal process of the Ames Power Plant.
 The ice flows may be affected by water temperatures influenced by the release of flows from the Trout Lake Dam.
-During winter 08/09, water column mixers were again installed near the lake's outflow to cool lake-bottom temperatures.
+During winter 09/10, water column mixers were again installed near the lake's outflow to cool lake-bottom temperatures.
 Flow release modifications for power peaking from the power plant outlet combined with the cooler lake-bottom temperatures were designed to encourage the formation of a stable ice cover on the South Fork and mainstem.
 Studies continue.
 Aquatic issues are important in the re-licensing process as well.
-Restoration of aquatic values in the stretch de-watered by the Lake Fork penstock, and impacts of peak releases on the South Fork are both being considered and negotiated in the FERC process.
-MAINSTEM
+In early December 2009 a settlement agreement was signed by authorized representatives from USFS, Co.
+Dept. of Natural Resources, and Public Service of Colorado which defined operation changes to power plant operations affecting flows in the South Fork.
+In addition, Public Service was given a period of six years to reconstruct Priest Lake, which will be owned and operated by USFS as a storage facility used primarily for recreation and fisheries purposes, in lieu of mandatory bypass flow releases out of Trout Lake to the Lake Fork.